fandesfyf/JamTools/README_en.md

 │ \ libopencv_world.3.4.1.dylib
 │ \ cv2.so //linux下编译的opencv库
 │ \ libopencv_world.so.3.4.1
-│  PyQt5CoreModels.py //Intermediate file, copy the main source code here when running the one click build script (HH was used for code confusion before, so it's too lazy to change.
-This file should be consistent with the test.py file)
 │  requirement.txt //Dependency list
 │  audio_sniffer-x64.dll //windows下录音驱动
 │  screen-capture-recorder-x64.dll //windows下录屏驱动